khulnasoft-lab/design.khulnasoft.com/contents/components/select.md

 ### When to use

-- In a form for a user to indicate a selection of one option from a list of six or more options, or when the number of options isn't known.
+- In a form for a user to indicate a selection of one option from a list of six or more options, or when the number of options is unknown.
-- If choosing from a list of options and there is no need for a sorting direction (see the \[sorting\](/components/sorting) component for a comparison).
+- If choosing from a list of options and there is no need for a sorting direction (see the [sorting](/components/sorting) component for a comparison).

 ### When not to use